How to Answer “What Is Your Biggest Weakness?” — Turn a Trap Into a Green Flag

 I realised this would limit me in team environments, so I joined my

-college’s debate club and volunteered to present project updates to
+Check my CV against a job →college’s debate club and volunteered to present project updates to

 faculty panels.
 By my final year, I had presented to a panel of